Conduitry/defiler/API.md

 ### `text`

-The file's contents can also be updated by getting of setting `text`, which is a string.
+The file's contents can also be updated by getting or setting `text`, which is a string.

 Mutating the `bytes` `Buffer` will not be reflected in `text`, but reassigning the entire `bytes` or `text` properties will keep the other in sync.

 # `Defiler`